iwoork/homeforpup/docs/features/DOG_FORMS_COLOR_INTEGRATION_COMPLETE.md

 ## 🎉 Full Implementation Summary

-Successfully integrated the **ColorSelector** component into **ALL** dog forms (both add and edit) in the adopter-app and root app.
+Successfully integrated the **ColorSelector** component into **ALL** dog forms (both add and edit) in the dog-parent-app and root app.
 Users can now select from 45+ predefined dog colors with visual swatches and descriptions instead of typing free text.

 ## ✅ Files Updated (4 Total)

-### Adopter App Forms
+### Dog Parent App Forms

 #### 1. AddDogForm (Add New Dog)
-**File**: `apps/adopter-app/src/components/forms/AddDogForm.tsx`
+**File**: `apps/dog-parent-app/src/components/forms/AddDogForm.tsx`

 **Changes**:
 - ✅ Added ColorSelector and useDogColors imports